- Chart

 Investment Approach and Strategy

-Composition The ETF primarily holds U.S. Treasury bonds with maturities between 1 and 3 years.
+Composition The ETF holds U.S. Treasury bonds with remaining maturities between one and three years.
+It primarily invests in government-backed securities.

 Market Position